LeBonWskii/LeatherSense-IoT-System/README.md

 ![grafana status](grafana/Status.png)
 ![grafana trends](grafana/Trends.png)

+More information about the project can be found in the [project report](documentation/Documentation.pdf).

 ## Features

 - **Real-time Monitoring**: Continuous tracking of critical water characteristics (pH, salinity, temperature) and toxic gas levels (H2S).